godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

         # Called when game is unpaused.
         pass

+As mentioned before, it's best to use these functions.

 Creating nodes
 --------------

-To create a node from code, just call the .new() method, (like for any other class based datatype).
+To create a node from code, just call the .new() method (like for any other class based datatype).
 Example:

 ::